gdbroman/broman.blog/posts/how-to-be-a-grug-brained-dev.md

 ## Announcing a project

 As mentioned in the previous issue, I've been building a new side project, and you are seeing its product now.
 It's a [newsletter tool for developers](https://gitletter.co).
 Check it out if you're into writing.

----

-Thank you for reading this issue of The Sovereign Engineer.
-If someone forwarded you this you can [subscribe here](https://broman.blog).